WHY CHOOSE US?

 Dr. Patt's expertise spans several areas of veterinary medicine.
 She has special interests in canine sports medicine, canine reproductive care, preventative healthcare, general veterinary dentistry, and complementary medicine.
 Her passion particularly shines through in her work with Pomeranian dogs and exotic pets, emphasizing the importance of preventative health care to enhance their longevity.

 In 2016, Dr. Patt opened Little Critters Veterinary Hospital in Gilbert, AZ, aiming to provide exceptional care for all types of animals.
 The hospital serves as a comprehensive resource for pet owners, offering extensive information on the care of various pets, including exotic species.
 Dr. Patt's extensive knowledge and dedication to animal welfare are evident in every aspect of her practice, from clinical care to educating pet owners

 As a practicing veterinarian in the field of small and exotic animal medicine, I spend much of my time with clients discussing animal care and disease states.
-I’ve developed the little critters vet web site to provide pet owners, and people within the veterinary medical field with some of the information on small and exotic animals that I’ve found is often discussed in our practice.
-The site is not intended to be all-inclusive, or to rework some of the very useful information that has recently become available on the Internet.
-Instead, it is intended to provide quick information on some of the problems I encounter frequently in veterinary medicine and also to provide links to other sites with more established libraries.
-A digital photo gallery has been attached to the site to display photos of animals I’ve encountered in my personal and professional life.
-A pet care library page has also been provided to give quick access to additional information on dogs, cats, rodents, reptiles, rabbits, ferrets, birds and other little critters.
+I’ve developed the Little Critters Pet Health Library to provide pet owners, and people within the veterinary medical field with some of the information on small and exotic animals that I’ve found is often discussed in our practice.
+This library is intended to provide quick information on some of the problems I encounter frequently in veterinary medicine and also to provide links to other sites with more established libraries.